 - Are your skills transferable?
 Most skills can transfer across industries – is it time to look at other industries where PSC bans are less common?

 - What does the scale-up / challenger scene look like in your industry?
 For example, there are a lot of well-backed fintech scale-ups who are looking for contract resources at the moment.

-- Are there other clients in a commutable distance?
-Or would you be excited to travel somewhere new?
+- Given so much work is now remote, and you cast your net further afield?
+For those who want a physical presence, would you be excited to travel somewhere new?
 For example, there’s a hot spot in Edinburgh of outside IR35 public sector roles.
 It could be a great place to be based for a few months.